 However, for a large portion of our nation’s history, this was not true.
 When Jefferson wrote the DOI, only white, property-owning males could vote.
-It was not until 1968, almost two centuries after the signing of the Declaration that all people’s would be allowed to take part in The United State’s democratic system.
+It was nearly two centuries after the signing of the Declaration that all people would be able to take part in The United States’ democratic system.
 This was achieved by people deciding they didn’t like something within our government and then taking a stand to alter or change it.
-In 1870, the 15th Amendment was passed which guaranteed African-Americans the right to vote in all elections.
+In 1870, the 15th Amendment passed, guaranteeing African-Americans the right to vote in all elections.
 Next came the 19th Amendment, which gave women the right to vote.
 Both of these amendments are examples of how equality can be achieved when the public has the ability to alter the government when they deem fit.

-Moreover, one of the main reasons the colonies wanted independence from Britain was because King George III was placing taxes on the colonists without properly representing them in Parliament, or in other words they were taxing them without the colonist’s consent.
+Moreover, one of the main reasons the colonies wanted independence from Britain was because King George III was placing taxes on the colonists without properly representing them in Parliament.
+In other words, he taxed them without their consent.
 In response to this, the colonists did many things to boycott and protest the British government in hope of an alteration taking place.
 Of course, it took the United States declaring independence from King George III to finally stop this.
 Despite this fact, the colonies trying to fight back against taxation without representation (or consent) is still a great example of how consent of the governed can be achieved by altering or in this case, abolishing (and replacing) the government.

-For this ideal, it works to once again look back on the rights of African-Americans throughout history.
+For this ideal, it is important to once again look back on the rights of African-Americans throughout history.
 For the first part of our nation’s history, most African Americans were slaves who did not have these unalienable Rights.
-In 1865, after years of conflict and violence during the Civil War, the 13th Amendment was passed.
+In 1865, after years of conflict and violence during the Civil War, the 13th Amendment passed.
 This amendment was a result of the people fighting to alter the government to end slavery and involuntary servitude in The United States once and for all.

 Finally, the most important ideal outlined in the Declaration of Independence is the right of the people to alter or abolish the government.
 Jefferson mentions this ideal when he says, “That whenever any Form of Government becomes destructive of these ends, it is the Right of the People to alter or to abolish it and to institute new Government…”